 The parade features performances by local high school marching bands, a variety of floats created by community organizations from several states, and an appearance from St. Nick himself.

-Starting at the Branson Convention Center’s south parking lot, the parade route extends to the far north of the Branson Landing, and circles back to finish at the Branson Landing’s south parking lot (see route below).
+Starting at the Branson Convention Center’s south parking lot, the parade route extends to the far north of the Branson Landing, and circles back to finish where it started (see route below).

 The Branson Chamber’s website calls the evening “our chance to stop and reflect on the beauty of the Christmas story that still inspires people today.”